JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 - public-sector support;
 - private investment;
 - commercial pilot funding;
-- licensing advances; and
+- licensing advances;
+- technical infrastructure; and
-- in-kind legal, technical, administrative or infrastructure support.
+- in-kind legal, technical, administrative or organizational support.

 These forms of support must not be treated as interchangeable.